-Join Justin Seeley for an in-depth discussion in this video Exploring common tracing scenarios, part of Tracing Artwork with Illustrator.
+Join Justin Seeley for an in-depth discussion in this video Exploring common tracing scenarios, part of Illustrator: Tracing Artwork.

 There are many reasons as to why you would want to recreate or trace artwork inside of Illustrator, but you might not be aware of all these reasons, so in this movie, I'm going to be walking you through some of the basic scenarios that I've encountered over the years.
 The first is an obvious one, and it's one that we as designers have to deal with all the time: the hand-drawn sketch.
 This isn't necessarily a bad thing.
 Most designers I know do their best work on a napkin before they even turn their computer on.
 But turning your sketch into a usable piece of artwork is a whole other story, so in Illustrator, we want to take something like this scanned in piece of artwork, and transform it into something usable that can be scaled infinitely using vector-based design.

 If you're into the fashion world, you know how common it is for designers to sketch out their latest ideas on paper, like this.
 However, in a modern workflow, fashion designers are turning to apps like Adobe Illustrator more and more to get the job done faster.
 Taking your idea, and transforming it into a digital piece of art that your can edit and modify as needed can be a huge productivity booster, and using Illustrator for your fashion designs can really open up a whole new world of possibilities.
 The next one is something I am sure most of us have encountered at one point or another.